-VERMONT Statute(s) and VT.
+VERMONT Statute(s) and • VT.
 STAT.
 ANN. tit.
-18, §§ 4475, 4476, 4478, and 4774 (West regulation(s) 2022); Vt.
-Stat.
-Ann. tit.
-18, § 4240 (West 2022) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
-Program components § 4478 - the department of health, in collaboration with the statewide harm reduction coalition, shall develop operating guidelines for SSPs; if a program complies with such operating guidelines and with existing laws and regulations, it shall be approved by the commissioner of health.
-Miscellaneous provisions § 4240 - the department shall develop and implement a prevention, intervention, and response strategy, depending on available resources, that shall, among other things, provide education and training on overdose prevention, intervention, and response to individuals living with addiction and participating in opioid treatment programs, syringe exchange programs, residential drug treatment programs, or correctional services. § 4475 - "drug paraphernalia" does not include needles and syringes distributed or possessed as part of an organized community-based needle exchange program; "organized community-based needle exchange program" means a program approved by the commissioner of health of this title, the purpose of which is to provide access to clean needles and syringes, and which is operated by an AIDS service organization, a substance abuse treatment provider, or a licensed health care provider or facility. § 4476 - a person who sells drug paraphernalia to a person under 18 years of age shall be imprisoned for not more than two years or fined not more than \$2,000, or both.
-The distribution and possession of needles and syringes as part of an organized community-based needle exchange program shall not be a violation of this section. § 4774 - opioid abatement special fund; funds shall be used, among other things, to expand syringe service programs, specifically providing comprehensive syringe services programs with more wraparound services, including linkages to
+18, § 4475 (West 2023) (definitions) regulation(s) • VT.
+STAT.
+ANN. tit.
+18, § 4476 (West 2023) (offenses and regulation(s) penalties) • VT.
+STAT.
+ANN. tit.
+18, § 4478 (West 2023) (needle exchange programs) • VT.
+STAT.
+ANN. tit.
+18, § 4774 (West 2023) (opioid abatement special fund) • VT.
+STAT.
+ANN. tit.
+18, § 4240 (West 2023) (prevention and treatment of opioid-related overdoses) • H.B.
+222, Leg.
+Sess.
+(Vt.
+2023) Effective date(s) of SSP • May 19, 1999 (§§ 4475, 4476, and 4478) provisions • July 1, 2013 (§ 4240) • May 16, 2022 (§ 4774) Does state allow SSPs by Yes. statute/regulation?
+Type of program Needle exchange program Are syringes considered Yes, but with exceptions.
+Needles, syringes, and other harm drug paraphernalia? reduction supplies distributed or possessed as part of a needle exchange program are specifically not included. § 4475 - "drug paraphernalia" does not include needles, syringes, or other harm reduction supplies distributed or possessed as part of an organized community-based needle exchange program; "organized community-based needle exchange program" means a program approved by the commissioner of health of this title, the purpose of which is to provide access to clean needles and syringes, and which is operated by an AIDS service organization, a substance abuse treatment provider, or a licensed health care provider or facility. § 4476 - a person who sells drug paraphernalia to a person under 18 years of age shall be imprisoned for not more than two years or fined not more than \$2,000, or both.
+The distribution and possession of needles and syringes as part of an organized community-based needle exchange program shall not be a violation of this section.
+Program components § 4478 - the department of health, in collaboration with the statewide harm reduction coalition, shall develop operating guidelines for SSPs; if a program complies with such operating guidelines and with existing laws and rules, it shall be approved by the commissioner of health.
+Miscellaneous provisions § 4240 - the department shall develop and implement a prevention, intervention, and response strategy, depending on